ECCC-ASTD-MRD/MIDAS-src/src/README.md

     %.f90                          preprocess an ftn90 file
     %.o                            compile an object
     all                            compile all programs
-    clean                          delete the build directory
+    clean                          delete all build directories
     cleanabs                       delete all absolutes
     cleandep                       delete all dependency file
     cleanobj                       delete all objects